Hiking

 Start your next adventure at Belleayre Mountain!
 You will find something for everyone from challenging uphill climbs to the summit, to family-friendly strolls in our cross country area.
 Enjoy picturesque mountain views and experience nature at its best.
 Hikers can also access additional Catskill region hiking trails from the Belleayre Beach and Belleayre Mountain.

 Please be aware, hiking trails are not regularly monitored or checked at the end of each day.
+With offseason construction happening throughout the mountain in preparation for next winter, we kindly ask all visitors to please avoid these active sites.

 Browse our trail descriptions below, to find the best match for you and plan your trip.
 Skip the hike up the mountain and get whisked straight to the summit by riding in our gondola, the Catskill Thunder.